Astralstore/music-launcher-android/README.md

 ![Picture](app/src/main/res/mipmap-hdpi/ic_launcher_foreground.png)

 Project for re-purposing your old mobile phone in to a mp3 player via a launcher.
-No ROOT privileges required.
+No root privileges required.

 [For Demo, visit here](https://youtu.be/ik7YlZy_g8U)